EmDash00/forcedimension_core-python-docs/docs/source/direct_copy_optimization.rst

    dhd.direct.getPosition(out=pos)

 Which containers should you use when?
-Direct copy optimized functions hint at which container to use in the "See Also" section.
+Direct copy optimized functions hint at which container to use in the "See Also" section of their docstring.
 These containers are memory safe.
 If an improper container is used, ``ctypes`` will raise a :class:`ctypes.ArgumentError`.

 There are also containers which subclass NumPy's :class:`numpy.ndarray` available if NumPy is installed (NumPy 1.20+ required).
 See :ref:`installation` for more details.